Jenna-LHW/personal-website/development_log.md

 # Development Log - Personal Website Portfolio

+# Next Step
+- Focus on performance optimization
+- Update the Performance in project section for the portfolio

 ## [July 16, 2025] - Learning Section Enhancement

 - **Redesigned**: Learning section with improved layout and styling